 Because of the pandemic, no Festival was held in 2020.
 Everyone was so happy to resume in 2021 that even a power outage on Sunday morning couldn’t dampen the enthusiasm.
 Luckily, crews repaired the lines within an hour.

-2024 marks the 15thh Fiber Arts Festival.
-This year, as always, we operate on volunteer power.
+2024 marked the 15th Fiber Arts Festival.
+We had an amazing 1000 people attend!
+As always, we operate on volunteer power.
 Without our volunteers, this would not even be a yarn sale.
 So many people who are passionate about their craft have been delighted to pass it on.
 Seeing familiar faces, friends new and old, and those who are just discovering the Festival is the highlight of our summers.
 Observing young people, especially, discover the joys of making things with their hands shows us that our most important goal, having fun with fiber, is being achieved.

 Thanks for attending! the Festival couldn’t happen without you.